buntuman/Montclair-State-University/Classes/Intro-to-Computer-Networks/Client-Server-APP/TCP/README.md

-This folder contains the implementation of a TCP Client program in python
+This folder contains the implementation of a TCP client-server Application.
+The client sends a message to an IP.
+The server converts the message to uppercase and sends it back